 The Commonwealth of Massachusetts' Public Records Law requires that public entities and municipalities respond to all requests for public information in a timely fashion.
 It is also required that guidelines be posted on websites and that categories of public records maintained by public entities be listed.
 To comply with this law, the PVTA has created applicable guidelines and procedures.
 In addition, a number of PVTA documents are provided on this website.

-Requests for public records may be made orally, in person, or in writing (fax, email, letter).
-Telephone requests will not be taken.
+Requests for public records may be made orally, in person, or in writing (letter, FAX, contact form).
+Voicemail requests will not be accepted.

 A reasonable description of the document(s) requested should be provided to the RAO.
 Requests must be for records in the possession of the PVTA and must be focused and specific.
 All requests should include the name of the requestor, contact information such as a mailing address, phone number, and email address.
 If in writing, the request should be signed and dated.

 The requestor will be notified within ten (10) days whether the request seeks copies of disclosable public records in the possession of the PVTA.
 In most cases, the request will be processed within ten (10) business days.

 The PVTA may invoke an extension of time to produce records to comply with a request, if: